Ferrer-Dalmau Foundation: Monument to the Tercios

 One of the main artistic projects of the FFD is the construction of a monument to the Tercios in Madrid.
-The artistic composition has been elaborated by Augusto Ferrer-Dalmau and the historical advice of experts, the sculptor Salvador Amaya has the objective of making a sculptural group, of classical inspiration, on a stone pedestal in which some of the most representative figures of those soldiers of the Spanish Golden Age: an arquebusier, a pikeman, a flag bearer and his captain.
-Alongside them will walk a dog, a symbol of loyalty and dedication to the end.
+The artistic composition has been elaborated by Augusto Ferrer-Dalmau and the historical advice of experts, the sculptor Salvador Amaya has the objective of making a sculptural group, of classical inspiration, on a stone pedestal in which some of the most representative figures of those soldiers of the Spanish Golden Age: an arquebusier, a pikeman, a flag bearer and their captain.
+Alongside them will walk a dog, a symbol of loyalty and dedication until the end.
 The monument will be 2.60 meters high and will be made of lost-wax cast bronze.